taisiat/Caro/README.md

 The change in the `Google Map`'s viewport triggers a change to `bounds` as described above, which causes a new dispatch to fetch cars, refreshing the search results.

 Storing the search query in the URL has other benefits, like ability to share the search parameters easily with friends.
-Refactoring all search to use this method, rather than `localStorage`, is a major improvement on the roadmap.
+Refactoring all search to use this method, rather than `localStorage`, is a major improvement on the roadmap. // update

 ---